onehashai/onehash-connect/help/mastering-the-compose-box.md

 ## Composing to a different conversation

-When composing a message, Zulip lets you view a different [conversation](/help/recent-conversations) from the one you are composing to.
+When composing a message, OneHash Connect lets you view a different [conversation](/help/recent-conversations) from the one you are composing to.
 For example, you can start a new topic without changing your narrow, send a direct message about the topic you're viewing, or look up a related discussion.